 |Program Focus:||Country Study|

 This program focuses on the history, culture, social dynamics, and socio-economic institutions of Morocco.
 The course of study includes Modern Standard Arabic (prior to departure) and intensive Moroccan Arabic, as well as the diverse religious heritage of the region, Morocco’s distinctive architecture and urban landscape, colonial and post-colonial experiences, modernization and globalization, and women and gender relations.
-The program is located in Marrakesh and Fez with excursions other cities and to rural southern Morocco for field study.
+The program is located in Marrakesh, Agadir and Fez with excursions to other cities.
 Students will live with host families.

 IS coursework fulfills the two-course International Studies Gen. Ed.
 Requirement